-- 7.12.1 Pupils that require additional targeted support will be added to the 'Waves of Intervention' tracker.
+- 7.12.1 Pupils that require additional targeted support will be assigned to a Wave.
 Most pupils will start at Wave 1 with high quality teaching strategies to be deployed by classroom teachers.
 A nominated learning support teacher with oversight will be listed and their progress closely monitored with their tutor / form teacher. - 7.12.2 If, with Wave 1 support, pupils are still struggling to make progress they will move to Wave 2 where small group interventions will be offered for a fixed period to address specific difficulties.
+Wave 2 interventions will incur an additional charge.
 High quality teaching strategies will remain in place. - 7.12.3 After evaluating progress, pupils may need additional Wave 3 support.
-These pupils will be offered one to one support, for a fixed period with a learning support specialist teacher.
+These pupils will be offered one to one support with a learning support specialist teacher, this will incur an additional charge.
 High quality teaching strategies will remain in place.
-Following Wave 3 support, if a pupil is still struggling, external assessment may be advised. - 7.12.4 Where a pupil has made satisfactory progress with the interventions offered, they will move back to Wave 1 with a review and update of high-quality teaching strategies.
+Following Wave 3 support, if a pupil is still struggling, specialist assessment may be advised.
+Some pupils, who are not able to make progress across a full curriculum may be offered the opportunity to reduce their curriculum in favour of learning support sessions.
+This decision is taken in collaboration with parents, AH PP, DH T&L, reviewing external reports and pupil tracking data.
+Learning support sessions will primarily consist of support across English and Mathematics. - 7.12.4 Where a pupil has made satisfactory progress with the interventions offered, they will move back to Wave 1 with a review and update of high-quality teaching strategies.